lyndon025/playtested/src/content/article/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-02-20-pc-or-mobile-this-game-is-addicting-full-review-brotato-open-beta
+title: PC or Mobile, this game is addicting! | Full Review - Brotato (Open Beta)
+game: Brotato (Open Beta)
 description: Popularized by the pioneer game Vampire Survivors, this new sub-genre that it spawned doesn’t even have an official name right now.
 Some call it action rogue-lite, some call it bullet hell survival — One thing is certain, people can’t get enough of this addicting game genre.
 featured: false
-pubDate: 2023-02-20
-tags:
-- brotato-open-beta
-- mobile
-- pc
-- racing
-- taptap
-thumb: /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-0.avif
-title: PC or Mobile, this game is addicting! | Full Review - Brotato (Open Beta)
-game: Brotato (Open Beta)
 gallery:
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-0.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-1.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-2.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-3.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-4.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-5.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-6.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-7.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-8.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-9.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-10.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-11.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-12.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-13.avif
   - /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-14.avif
+pubDate: 2023-02-20
+tags:
+  - brotato-open-beta
+  - mobile
+  - pc
+  - racing
+  - taptap
+thumb: /images/reviews/legacy/2023-02-20-pc-or-mobile-this-game-is-addicting--full-review---brotato-open-beta-0.avif
 ---

 Popularized by the pioneer game Vampire Survivors, this new sub-genre that it spawned doesn’t even have an official name right now.
 Some call it action rogue-lite, some call it bullet hell survival — One thing is certain, people can’t get enough of this addicting game genre.

 Brotato is essentially one of these Vampire survivors-clones and it’s now out soon on Mobile Phones, currently in beta testing phase.
 It’s a mobile-port of a PC game still in Early Access on Steam, and is one of the most popular games on the platform with tens of thousands of overwhelmingly positive reviews.

-**Pros:**
+## Pros

-+Surprisingly addicting gameplay loop
+## +Surprisingly addicting gameplay loop

-+action-packed and fast paced gameplay
+## +action-packed and fast paced gameplay

-+Mindless fun, can play with just one hand
+## +Mindless fun, can play with just one hand

-+One of the best alternatives to Vampire Survivors
+## +One of the best alternatives to Vampire Survivors

-**Cons:**
+## Cons

 -Some minor missing features (Beta test problems)